 Students are responsible for arranging all travel to and from the Institute.
 The NHSI does NOT provide shuttle service.
 However, many cab companies offer flat rates to and from the airports.

 Students may not have cars on campus.
-All Debate students live in University housing; there is no commuter option.
-The safety of our students is of the upmost importance.
+The safety of our students is of the utmost importance.
 Students are forbidden to drive vehicles during the program.
 Furthermore, no student will be allowed to ride in any motor vehicle, or via any CTA transit system, under any circumstance, unless with with written parental permission and NHSI approval, or while on an official NHSI field trip.

 We discourage bringing bicycles to the Institute.

-Students attending one of the Policy Debate (6-, 4-, & 1-week) programs MUST bring a portable computer that has Microsoft Word already installed on it.
+Students MUST bring a portable computer that has Microsoft Word already installed on it.
 Students are responsible for their own property while at the Institute and neither the NHSI nor Northwestern University can be responsible for it.
 Students should not leave backpacks or other technology unattended at any point.
 There is tech support available to students during business hours in the Norris Center on campus should repairs be needed during the Institute.

 Neither grades nor credit are awarded for attending the National High School Institute.

-The Northwestern Debate Institute currently offers instruction in two-person Policy Debate (the 6-, 4-, & 1-week Institutes) and two-person Public Forum Debate (the 2-week Institute) only.
+The Northwestern Debate Institute currently offers instruction in two-person Policy Debate only.
 Please understand that the Institute’s curriculum is tailored to the high school competitive version of these events (i.e. for students who compete in National Speech & Debate Association (NSDA) or local and national circuit style debate (such as the Tournament of Champions or NDCA tournaments) and is not tailored to be a general public speaking or leadership program.

-Q: Do you offer Congressional Debate, Lincoln-Douglas, or Speech Events (IEs)?
+Q: Do you offer Congressional Debate, Lincoln-Douglas, Public Forum or Speech Events (IEs)?